annagodin/CS431-Code-Clone/README.md

 * **Firebase** real-time database was used for data persistence, namely clone feedback data.

 * **Spring Boot** was used for the Java backend implementation of the code clone algorithm.
-The service we used was [JCCD](http://jccd.sourceforge.net/)
+The service we used was [JCCD](http://jccd.sourceforge.net/).
+This service is able to detect type 1 and type 2 clones.

 ### Testing out the System
 We have provied some test files to use when trying out the system.
 The files can be locates in the [test-files](test-files) directory.